hamidgasmi/training.computerscience.cloud.aws/README.md

 - **Read Capacity** and **Write Capacity**
 	- They allow to control performance at the table level
 	- It's done by providing **Read Capacity Unit** (**RCU**) and **Write Capacity Unit** (**WCU**)
-	- They're related to a DynamoDB partitions performance:
-		- For a given PK value, a DynamoDB table can't exceed the maximum performance that's allocated to the partition (not the table)
-		- For 1 single PK value, we can only ever get the maximum performance that's allocated to the partition (not to the table)
-		- So when we're allocating performance for a DynamoDB table, we're actually doing is allocating it to its partitions (not to the table)
-		- This is why it's important to choose the right Primary Key
 - E.g. We need to store weather data that is sent by weather station every 30 mn
 	- We need a table: weather_data
 	- For each item, we need a Partition Key (a number) to identify weather station